The 12 Declutters of Christmas

 It will be a new year soon.
 Go through your sock and underwear drawer.
 Most people have more than they need.
 Declutter any that are old, worn, holey, tatty, uncomfortable, ill-fitting, impractical or ugly.
 Life is too short not to wear your best underwear and decent socks every day.

 12) Anything in your fridge or freezer that you won’t eat

 If you’re cooking the Christmas dinner at home, you will need to free up as much space as possible.
 If you’re going away, you’ll want to come back to a fresh smelling fridge.
 Condiments are often sold in too great a volume to allow you to use them up before they go off.
-It’s one of the reasons I like Hello Fresh as they deliver the exact ingredients for each meal in mini containers.
-I believe there isn’t much in it cost wise when comparing the service to supermarket shopping.
+It’s one of the good things about delivery services such as Hello Fresh as they deliver the exact ingredients for each meal in mini containers.
+There isn’t much in it cost wise when comparing the service to supermarket shopping.
 Freezing food only slows down the decaying process rather than halts it so it’s not great for things to lurk in there for more than a few months.
 Meal planning helps you feel relaxed about getting close to an empty fridge and freezer just prior to shopping day.
-Most people are never too far from a shop even if they get it wrong and run out of something?
+And if you get it wrong and run out of something?
 The shops are only closed for one day.

-Let me know how you get on with the 12 Declutters of Christmas game.
+Let us know how you get on with the 12 Declutters of Christmas game!
 I’d also like to wish you the warmest of festive periods whether you celebrate Christmas or not.
-Have an optimistic end to the year; celebrate what has gone well, learn from what hasn’t and take forward into 2019 only what adds the utmost value to your life and the lives of your loved ones.
+Have an optimistic end to the year; celebrate what has gone well, learn from what hasn’t and take forward into 2021 only what adds the utmost value to your life and the lives of your loved ones.

 A Tidy Mind